braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/initial_sdk_setup/additional_customization_and_configuration.md

 {% endalert %}

 {% tabs %}
-{% tab Braze SDK %}
+{% tab Application %}
-To enable logs in the Braze Android SDK, add the following to your `TODO` file:
+To enable logs directly in your app, add the following to your application's `onCreate()` method _before_ any other methods.

 {% subtabs %}
 {% subtab JAVA %}